Find Out the Best Time to Visit Alaska Depending on Your Interests

 The Best Time of Year to Visit Alaska for Glacier Viewing

-Just because a cruise itinerary says you’ll be visiting Hubbard Glacier or Tracy Arm Fjord doesn’t mean it will actually happen.
+Just because a cruise itinerary says you’ll be visiting Hubbard Glacier or Endicott Arm and Dawes Glacier, doesn’t mean it will actually happen.

-That’s because when you’re in Alaska you’re at the mercy of the elements.
-If the water is still too full of ice that a ship can’t navigate it in order to get to the glacier, then the captain has to alternate the route in order to do what’s best for the safety of the passengers on board.
-Luckily, in Celebrity Cruises’ case, they’re nearly always able to still fulfill your dream of seeing a glacier, and typically switch up the itinerary to include the majestic Dawes Glacier.
+That’s because when you’re traveling in Alaska you’re at the mercy of the elements.
+If the water is too full of ice for the ship to navigate close to the glacier, the captain has to alter the route in order to do what’s best for the safety of the passengers on board.
+Lucky for you, Celebrity Cruises has an excellent record of fulfilling passengers’ dreams of seeing a glacier.

 The Best Time of Year to Visit Alaska for Families with Kids